jxjo/PlanformCreator2/README.md

 ### Cloning from Github

-If you want to clone the PlanformCreator2 repo from GitHub for local development, the following package have to be installed in your (virtual) python environment
+If you clone PlanformCreator2 from GitHub for local development, install the following packages in your (virtual) Python environment:

 ```
 pip install airfoileditor